Linkedin X-Ray Search: Your Secret Weapon To Find Candidates

 ANDLook for profiles with all the keywords in a listDeveloper AND JavascriptDeveloper AND Javascript

-OR Look for a profiles with at least of keyword in a listSales OR MarketingSales OR Marketing
+OR Look for profiles with at least one keyword in a listSales OR MarketingSales OR Marketing

 QuotesLook for exact expressions of several words “Head of Sales”“Head of Sales”

-ParenthesisCombine boolean opératos(VP OR Head) AND (Sales OR Marketing) NOT Assistant(VP OR Head) AND (Sales OR Marketing) NOT Assistant
+ParenthesisCombine Boolean operators(VP OR Head) AND (Sales OR Marketing) NOT Assistant(VP OR Head) AND (Sales OR Marketing) NOT Assistant

-You can click on the links in the table to see concrete examples of what the operators do on Google on Linkedin search.
+You can click the links in the table to see concrete examples of what the operators do on Google on LinkedIn search.

-If you want to use boolean operators in Google search, you must include them in these google operators:
+If you want to use these search strings in Google, you must include them in these Google operators:

 • intitle: